garfix/richard-readthedocs/docs/source/introduction/model.md

 ## Module

-The model has a generic part and a domain-specific part.
-The latter is implemented by you in the form of a ModelAdapter.
-It is passed to the model in the constructor.
+The model is a plugin of the model that provides implementations of relations.
+For each predicate it supports, it provides the code to implement it.

-Here's part of a module definition for the Chat-80 demo, with its relations.
+Here's stripped down module definition for the Chat-80 demo, with its relations.

 ~~~python
 class Chat80Module(SomeModule):